Koh Kong province

-Koh Kong (កោះកុង, Kaôh Kŏng /km/, lit.
-'The Curved Island') is a province (khaet) of Cambodia.
+Koh Kong (កោះកុង, Kaôh Kŏng /km/, lit. 'curved island') is a province (khaet) of Cambodia.
 Its capital is Khemarak Phoumin (Koh Kong).

 Geography

+Tree-cover loss year in Koh Kong, 2001-2024, from the Global Forest Change dataset.

 The most southwestern province of Cambodia, Koh Kong has a long undeveloped coastline and a mountainous, forested, and largely inaccessible interior which includes part of the Cardamom Mountains, Cambodia's largest national park (Botum Sakor National Park), and a section of Kirirom National Park.
+By the early 2010s, Conservation International's Central Cardamom Mountains programme in Cambodia was operating primarily in the Cardamom Mountains portions of Koh Kong and Pursat provinces, combining forest and biodiversity protection with land-use planning and rural livelihood activities.
+Parts of the province were designated as Central Cardamom Mountains National Park in 2016.

 History

 From 1795 to 1904 the area was under Siamese administration with the local name of "Koh Kong".
 During the reign of King Mongkut the name Patchan Khiri Khet was given to the city as a counterpart to Prachuap Khiri Khan, a city on the same latitude which also had its name changed during the same year.
+As a result, as of 2008, 48,340 people are ethnic Thais in Koh Kong.
 In 1904, the region and the city of Trat was ceded to French Indochina in exchange of French troop evacuation from Chanthaburi.
 In 1907 Trat was returned to Siam in exchange for the Siamese province of Inner Cambodia while Koh Kong remained part of French Cambodia.

 After Cambodia's liberation from the Khmer Rouge in 1979, Koh Kong province was quite under-populated.
 After the national government encouraged people to live in Koh Kong, there has been a net influx of people.
 It is estimated that the average annual growth rate in Koh Kong is 16%, which has put pressure on the mangrove resources in the province.
 Koh Kong's towns have developed rapidly partially in response to market pressures from Thailand and because of immigration from other parts of Cambodia.